Solartraveler/UniversalboxArm/src/avr-coprocessor/readme.md

 This is the main firmware to use.
 Provides the same functionality as 03-reset-button-with-spi but with all the extras for charging the battery.
 For this a lot of extra SPI commands are available.

+## 06-chip-bug-didr0-test ##
+Some tests for tracking down issues found while implementing 05-spi-with-charger.
+So far this test does not find any bugs.